 - 1. All 4-H/FFA General Rules apply. - 2.
 To be eligible to compete in the Wildlife division, an exhibitor must be enrolled in Wildlife in 4-H Online by May 1. - 3.
-Exhibits are to be in place 30 minutes before the start of Wildlife division judging on Wednesday, July 24th and remain in place until 8:00a.m. on Sunday.
+Exhibits are to be in place 30 minutes before the start of Wildlife division judging on Wednesday, July 23 and remain in place until 8:00a.m. on Sunday.
 After the pre-entry deadline, a judging schedule will be provided. - 4.
 Exhibitor's must comply with state and federal laws.
 It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
 Every wildlife on display must have a statement about how they were obtained legally.
 The use of live wild animals in educational exhibits is prohibited. - 5.
+Exhibits in this division are open to educational displays, promotional poster, or experiential displays.
+Exhibits should reflect learning in the project area.
+Follow copyright laws as explained in the General Rules as you are preparing your exhibit. - 6.
+Wildlife exhibits that reflect harvesting of wildlife most follow National Minimum Standards and Best Practices https://4-hshootingsports.org and Kansas 4-H Shooting Sports handbook 4H1101.pdf and Kansas Fish and Game laws.
+Exhibits must not display, describe or depict firearms or firearm components that are not allowed by 4-H Shooting Sports National Minimum Standards. - 7.
+Exhibits will not be accepted if they are related to reloads. - 8.
 Because it is expected for State Fair, it is suggested to make sure your name, extension district, county, age and year in project is in a prominent location on the exhibit.
-However, this will not be down-graded at the county-level. - 6.
-Educational Notebooks and Displays will be judged based on the criteria outlined in the Booths and Project Exhibits Division. - 7.
-Promotional Posters will be judged on general appearance = 30%, educational information = 50%, and organization = 20%. - 8.
+However, this will not be down-graded at the county-level. - 9.
+Educational Notebooks and Displays will be judged based on the criteria outlined in the Booths and Project Exhibits Division. - 10.
+Promotional Posters will be judged on general appearance = 30%, educational information = 50%, and organization = 20%. - 11.
 A Grand Champion and Reserve Grand Champion will be selected for Junior Exhibitors as well as Senior Exhibitors.